mslee300/signal/README.md

 Signal is web platform for Korean students to anonymously let them know who has a crush on them

 ## Features
-Some of the things you can do with Signal:
+A few of the things you can do with Signal:

-* Send a signal to your crush
+* Send a signal to your crush anonymously
 * Get a signal message in your Insta DM
 * Pay credit to get hints